 If you own a dog, you realize that other California residents do not necessarily love dogs the way you do.
 Dogs have sharp teeth and strong jaws that give them the capacity to cause serious harm.
 As a dog lover, you must understand that your dog’s animal instincts often trigger unexpected attacks.
 Since owners do not always take steps to prevent dogs from attacking, California’s state legislators responded by enacting dangerous dog laws.

-Los Angeles and Riverside Counties, and Glendale, Corona, Los Angeles, and other cities within these counties also have dangerous dog laws.
+Los Angeles and Riverside Counties, and Burbank, Corona, Los Angeles, and other cities within these counties also have dangerous dog laws.
 With a few procedural exceptions, these laws mirror California Food and Agricultural Dangerous Dog and Vicious Dog laws with a few procedural exceptions.

 California Dog Laws